-Coal mining companies in collaboration with national and local government, non-government organisations (NGOs) and community leaders have honoured their commitment to improving the lives of host community members through sustainable development initiatives and capital contributions to targeted projects.
+Coal mining companies, in collaboration with national and local government, non-government organisations (NGOs) and community leaders have honoured their commitment to improving the lives of host community members through sustainable development initiatives and capital contributions to targeted projects.

 Projects include but are not limited to:

-The funds allocated to SLP expenditure are intended to make a tangible difference in community members lives and in conjunction with other corporate social investment, engagement and opportunities, are meant to provide mines with their social license to operate (SLO).
+The funds allocated to SLP expenditure are intended to make a tangible difference in community members lives and in conjunction with other corporate social investment, engagement and opportunities, are meant to provide mines with their social licence to operate (SLO).
 A SLO is the level of acceptance or approval by local communities and stakeholders of mining companies and their operations and is a critical success factor for all mines.